-Cyber or security threats have increased dramatically over the course of time.
-It’s especially targeted towards smaller businesses or individuals working for bigger companies that are now assigned to remote work.
+Cyber or security threats have increased dramatically over time.
+It’s primarily targeted towards smaller businesses or individuals working for more prominent companies now assigned to remote work.

 The term “COVID-19” will never be forgotten, even for decades to come.
-During the pandemic breakout, many big-league industries and smaller businesses; in fact, the entire world was asked to stay home.
+During the pandemic breakout, many big-league industries and smaller businesses, in fact, the entire world, were asked to stay home.
 The life outside our gates may have slowed down, but the work never stopped.

-Millions of employees were asked to work from home, in unexplainable situations.
-Some had issues with Wi-Fi speed, lack of devices to work with, some countries even suffered power outages during these trying times.
+Millions of employees were asked to work from home in unexplainable situations.
+Some had issues with Wi-Fi speed and a lack of devices to work with; some countries even suffered power outages during these trying times.

-But, the worst part about having to work remotely are the innumerable cybersecurity threats that come with it.
+But, the worst part about working remotely is the innumerable cybersecurity threats that come with it.

 Why Is Remote Work A Threat To Security?

 Working from home has now made employees more vulnerable to cyber-attacks.
 You’re handling large electronic files or corporate accounts on unprotected devices.
-There’s no IT team sitting in the next room to take care of your needs; coming up with solutions?
+There’s no IT team sitting in the next room to take care of your needs or come up with solutions.

-The pandemic has already made the world paranoid and fearful, and it’s because of it that hackers are taking full advantage over the situation.
-Remote work has its perks but the maximum of it isn’t all that bright and shiny.
+The Pandemic has already made the world paranoid and fearful, and it’s because of it that hackers are taking full advantage of the situation.
+Remote work has its perks, but most of it isn’t all that bright and shiny.

-It’s a fact that because of the COVID-19, people are always and still are looking for new apps to stay alert, for causes to donate to, looking for reasons to stay safe.
+It’s a fact that because of COVID-19, people are always and still are looking for new apps to stay alert, for causes to donate to, and for reasons to stay safe.
 Their vulnerability now makes it a prime target for security threats.

-Besides that, the remote work environment itself regardless of the pandemic isn’t as safe as compared to workplaces.
-That’s a fact, which is extremely difficult to muster.
+Besides, the remote work environment, regardless of the Pandemic, isn’t as safe as workplaces.
+That’s a fact that is extremely difficult to muster.

 What Kind Of Security Threats Targets Remote Workers?

 With each passing year, there seems to be a bigger and bigger bump in security threats.
-Hackers have come up with extremely new and tricky ways to hook remote workers.
+Hackers have devised highly new and tricky ways to hook remote workers.

-Old ways are also still in full swing, and the fact that old methods of security attacks still prevail, shows us just how big the impact is.
+Old ways are also still in full swing, and the fact that old methods of security attacks still prevail shows us just how significant the impact is.

 READ ALSO: The Ultimate Surfshark Incogni Review For Internet Users

-Regardless of you working remotely since the beginning of time, or was just assigned to work remotely due to the pandemic, either way, you have to be twice as careful.
-You probably won’t be equipped with the best security software, nor have a whole team to help you in situations like these.
+Regardless of whether you have worked remotely since the beginning of time or were just assigned to work remotely due to the Pandemic, you have to be twice as careful.
+You probably won’t have the best security software or a whole team to help you in such situations.
 That’s just not how businesses work.

 They can only do so much for you.
-In a workplace, the IT team can control the number of people over their secure network, which workers have access to what device.
+In a workplace, the IT team can control the number of people over their secure network and which workers can access what device.
 This all changes when remote.
-You’re carrying all your business work on your personal device because the office probably didn’t provide you with any of their own.
+You’re carrying all your business work on your device because the office probably didn’t provide you with any of their own.

-Hence, we should all educate ourselves in the area, I am not saying to become professionals but the least we can do is read on some resources, which may help us in securing our online information.
+Hence, we should all educate ourselves in the area.
+I am not saying to become professionals, but the least we can do is read some resources, which may help us secure our online information.

 READ ALSO: Most Effective Cybersecurity Strategy For A Small Business [We Asked 45+ Experts]

 Have you heard of phishing?
-This has been a huge hit in the security threat department.
-In fact, it’s much bigger now during the Pandemic.
-The thing is hackers who send out phishing emails somehow know what groups you’re a part of or where your interests lie.
+This has been a massive hit in the security threat department.
+It’s much bigger now during the Pandemic.
+Hackers who send out phishing emails somehow know what groups you’re a part of or where your interests lie.

-They’ll come up with new and creative ways to keep you on the hook, getting you to click on the bait.
-During the pandemic, many remote workers have received emails that involve seeking aid during the pandemic, a website that offers free clinic tests, or free medical gear.
+They’ll devise new and creative ways to keep you on the hook, getting you to click on the bait.
+DManyremote workers have received emails that involve seeking aid during the Pandemic, a website offering free clinic tests or free medical gear.
 And even if it’s not for free, it’ll be on sale.

-So all you have to do is sign up and provide a few important information as a down payment.
+So all you have to do is sign up and provide a few vital information as a down payment.
 These emails are phishing scams.
-They’re designed to get you to click and provide information and credit card details.
+They’re designed to get you to click and deliver information and credit card details.
 The outcome?
-Bankrupt or loss of important files through malware attacks.
+Bankrupt or loss of essential files through malware attacks.

 CHECK OUT: Bitcoin News Updates

-Because you’re asked to work from home, you’re going to be needing the best security anti-spyware or antivirus software for your device.
-There are numerous apps available and most of them come with bugs or viruses.
-In fact, you won’t even be able to tell the difference in the number of fake reviews on their website.
+Because you’re asked to work from home, you will need your device’s best security anti-spyware or antivirus software.
+Numerous apps are available, and most come with bugs or viruses.
+You won’t even be able to tell the difference in the number of fake reviews on their website.

-There are even fake pandemic apps that claim to provide assistance.
-If you download any one of these, your devices that probably carry sensitive information will either be deleted, stolen, or held at ransom.
-As soon as you attempt to download the apps, hackers will already be on your network.
+There are even fake pandemic apps that claim to assist.
+If you download any of these, your devices that probably carry sensitive information will either be deleted, stolen, or held at ransom.
+Hackers will already be on your network when you attempt to download the apps.

-If there’s a lack of security on your device or you have a Wi-Fi network that’s extremely weak, hackers can easily take hold of your network and all the devices on it.
-This means they can hack their way into your system, create a fake account and log into your business accounts.
+If your device lacks security or you have a fragile Wi-Fi network, hackers can easily take hold of your network and all its devices.
+This means they can hack into your system, create a fake account and log into your business accounts.
 This puts you and a load of other remote workers from your office at risk.

 READ ALSO: 6 Smart Ways Web Developers Can Impact Climate Actions